West Virginia State Board of Education v. Barnette: Arguments

-Supreme Court Decision
+Supreme Court decision

 The Court, in a 6–3 decision delivered by Justice Robert H. Jackson, held that it was unconstitutional for public schools to compel students to salute the flag.
 It thus overruled its decision in Minersville School District v.
-Gobitis just three years earlier, finding that the flag salute was "a form of utterance" and "a primitive but effective means of communicating ideas", and therefore was speech to which the First Amendment applied.
+Gobitis three years earlier, finding that the flag salute was "a form of utterance" and "a primitive but effective means of communicating ideas", and therefore was speech to which the First Amendment applied.
 The Court wrote that any "compulsory unification of opinion" was doomed to failure and was antithetical to free speech values.
 In Jackson's words:

 If there is any fixed star in our constitutional constellation, it is that no official, high or petty, can prescribe what shall be orthodox in politics, nationalism, religion, or other matters of opinion or force citizens to confess by word or act their faith therein.

 Jackson intricately refuted the arguments that had been made in the Gobitis precedent.
 First, Jackson rejected the previous court's holding that the United States flag was a national symbol, stating that symbols are merely the prelude to speech, and that "a person gets from a symbol the meaning he puts into it, and what is one man's comfort and inspiration is another's jest and scorn".
 Second, Jackson rejected the holding that flag-saluting ceremonies were an appropriate way to build "cohesive sentiment" for national unity, warning that "Those who begin coercive elimination of dissent soon find themselves exterminating dissenters.
 Compulsory unification of opinion achieves only the unanimity of the graveyard."

-On the Gobitis holding that those who disagreed with a school board's regulation through political processes, Jackson argued that the conflict at issue was between authority and the individual, and that the Founding Fathers intended the Bill of Rights to protect minority rights from the whims of a majority.
+On the Gobitis holding that those who disagreed with a school board's regulation should attempt to change it through political processes, Jackson argued that the conflict at issue was between authority and the individual, and that the Founding Fathers intended the Bill of Rights to protect minority rights from the whims of a majority.
 Jackson wrote:

 The very purpose of a Bill of Rights was to withdraw certain subjects from the vicissitudes of political controversy, to place them beyond the reach of majorities and officials and to establish them as legal principles to be applied by the courts.
 One's right to life, liberty, and property, to free speech, a free press, freedom of worship and assembly, and other fundamental rights may not be submitted to vote; they depend on the outcome of no elections.

 Justices Hugo Black and William O. Douglas wrote a concurring opinion to explain their reasons for changing their view from the prior Gobitis decision, in which both had joined the majority.
 In their concurring opinion, they expanded upon the futility of pledges and oaths as means to build patriotism.
 "Love of country must spring from willing hearts and free minds, inspired by a fair administration of wise laws enacted by the people's elected representatives within the bounds of express constitutional prohibitions."